cryptocoinjs/secp256k1-node/README.md

 //   if you want to use pure js implementation in node

 // generate message to sign
+// message should have 32-byte length, if you have some other length you can hash message
+// for example `msg = sha256(rawMessage)`
 const msg = randomBytes(32)

 // generate privKey